Manager Of Starhill Global REIT

 Consistent with the Board’s policy to embrace diversity, the composition of the Board (including the selection of candidates for new appointments as part of the Board’s renewal process) is determined in accordance with the following principles:

-- the Board should comprise of Directors with a broad range of commercial experience including expertise in fund management and experience in all facets of the property or real estate industry; and
+- the Board should comprise of Directors with a broad range of commercial experience, including expertise in fund management and experience in all facets of the property or real estate industry;

 - at least half of the Board should comprise of Independent Directors.

-While the Board is presently composed of Directors of the same gender, it has always been the policy of the Board to appoint new Directors without regard to gender, as the Board believes the ultimate choice should primarily be based on merit.
-In addition, gender diversity among KMP ensures that alternative and constructive views are provided to the Board during the decision-making process.
+While the Board is presently composed of Directors of the same gender, gender diversity among KMP ensures that alternative and constructive views are provided to the Board during the decision-making process.
 Please refer to pages 24 to 25.
 In order to advance gender diversity, the NRC has agreed to the following: